AndreasKarageorgos/Anonymous-Chat/README.md

 You can be de-anonymized by just opening a link that they are going to send you.

-The author(s) of this programm are not responsible for any damage.
+The author(s) of this programm are not responsible for any damage(s).

 ## Note !
 They key files can not be send through the server for extra safety !